 - People eating more than 3 servings (1 serving — 28 g) a week of tree nuts reduced the risk of death due to cardiovascular disease by 55% and cancer by 40%.
 A similar effect was demonstrated with walnuts.

-Four Ways Nuts Benefit Diabetics
+Three Ways Nuts Benefit Diabetics

 In diabetes the ability of the blood vessels to dilate is significantly compromised.
 Stress also causes blood vessels to constrict.
 Two servings of pistachios per day lowered vascular constriction during stress and improved neural control of the heart in diabetic adults.
-In this study one group of participants ate a standard heart-healthy diet, 27 percent fat and 7 percent saturated fat, while another group consumed a diet containing two servings of pistachios per day, about 3 ounces or 20 percent of calories from pistachio nuts.
+In this study, one group of participants ate a standard heart-healthy diet, 27 percent fat and 7 percent saturated fat, while another group consumed a diet containing two servings of pistachios per day, about 3 ounces or 20 percent of calories from pistachio nuts.
 The typical research participant consumed about 150 pistachio nuts per day.
 The pistachio diet contained 33 percent fat and 7 percent saturated fat.
 At the end of each four-week diet period, the researchers measured blood pressure and total resistance to blood flow at rest and during two stress tests: a cold water challenge and a confusing mental arithmetic test.
 After the pistachio diet, blood vessels remained more relaxed and open during both the stress tests (even though the participants felt angry and frustrated during the math stress test).2

 Jenkins and his colleagues found that nuts were useful in replacing some carbohydrate in diabetic individuals.
 They provided three different diet supplements to subjects with type 2 diabetes.
 One group was given muffins; the second group was provided with a daily two ounces of assorted nuts including raw almonds, pistachios, walnuts, pecans, hazelnuts, peanuts, cashews, and macadamias; and the third group was given a mixture of muffins and nuts.